tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 #.
 Download & import from the `Unity Asset Store <https://u3d.as/2PCK>`_ .

 #.
+If the script first compilation hangs for more than 5 minutes, end the task in your OS's task manager & restart `Unity`.

+#.
 First time initialization window will appear automatically or you can open it manually from the toolbar ``604Spirit/CityEditor/Window/Package Initialization``.

 	.. image:: /images/gettingstarted/InitilizationWindow.png